Steeltown

 "East of Eden" was the only Top 20 single from the album, reaching number 17 in the UK Singles Chart.

 Reception

 Critic Fred Schruers of Rolling Stone gave the album a glowing review, writing:

 Some critics reacted negatively towards the album, calling it muddled and overly dense.
 The album's relative failure has been attributed to the fact that many American and international fans couldn't relate to its themes and lyrics, which dealt with the misfortunes of Scottish workers and contained references to British politics.
 However, many fans today consider Steeltown to be the band's finest work.

 James Dean Bradfield from Manic Street Preachers has cited the album as being one of his all-time favourites.

 Track listing

-All songs written by Stuart Adamson, Mark Brzezicki, Tony Butler, and Bruce Watson except where indicated.
+All lyrics are written by Stuart Adamson; all music is composed by Adamson, Mark Brzezicki, Tony Butler, and Bruce Watson, except where indicated.